Percy Cox: Relationship with Gertrude Bell

 Throughout his career in Iraq, Cox was in close connection with his aforementioned colleague Gertrude Bell.
 Their relationship seems unambiguously to be one of mutual admiration and respect.
 In her writing, Bell describes Cox as possessing an "air of fine and simple dignity," praising his "kindness and consideration," and claiming that his disposition towards her amounted to "an absurd indulgence."
 Bell describes Cox's political and diplomatic prowess, calling him "a master hand at the game of politics."
 She notes the respect that he enjoyed with the peoples of Iraq and when writing about Cox's dealings with Ibn Saud even declares, "It's really amazing that anyone should exercise influence such as his...I don't think that any European in history has made a deeper impression on the Oriental mind."
 Cox, for his part, returns the high regard, referring to Bell's "indefatigable assistance".
 He continued...to the greater degree to which Gertrude enjoyed my confidence and I her devoted co-operation, a co-operation which I know from my successor she rendered with the same singleness of purpose for him – Sir Henry Dobbs that is.

 Marriage and children

-Lady Cox (Louisa Belle Cox, née Hamilton) was appointed Dame Commander of the Order of the British Empire (DBE) in the 1923 Birthday Honours.
+Lady Cox (Louisa Belle Cox, née Hamilton) was appointed Dame Commander of the Order of the British Empire (DBE) in the 1923 Birthday Honours for services in Iraq.

 The couple's only son, Derek Percy Cox, was killed in action in 1917 aged twenty one, and their only daughter died at birth.
 Their only grandchild was Derek's son, Derek Percy Zachariah Cox (1918–1942), of the Royal Navy, formerly a flight lieutenant.